From the UK’s leading online lawn feed store, find out how the right lawn feed can make the difference between a beautiful lawn and a mediocre one.

 If your lawn is growing on loamy, clay or chalky soil, aim for 8 weeks between feeds.

-Note too that from September onwards you need to change the formula of the feed and start applying autumn/winter feed.
+Note too that from September onwards you need to change the formula of the feed and start applying the Rejuventator Autumn/Winter feed.

 Next, buy your lawn feed